grongierisc/formation-template/README.md

         return self.SendRequestSync(self.Target,request)
 ```
-OnProcessInput this service will simply tranfer the request to the Router.
+OnProcessInput this service will simply transfer the request to the Router.

 Don't forget to register your component :
 Following [5.4.](#54-register-components) and using: